 When you experience the same problem over and over, each and every day, you have to try and figure out a solution.
 If all you do is complain or vent about the same thing over and over -- go bang your head against the wall.
-That is what I did for 18 long months.
-I finally decided I had had enough.

 If you are like me, you probably felt like you could put everything you knew about Alzheimer's disease in a thimble the day you received the diagnosis.

 And, if you are like me, you probably thought that you had developed some skills over the course of your life that would help you to deal with a person living with Alzheimer's disease.

 In a world filled with Alzheimer's, you will need to learn how to engage in new and different kinds of communication while interacting with someone living the disease.

 Let me put it this way.
 You will need to do this if you are intent on remaining sane.

 You can use some of the communication tools you developed over the course of your life that work; and then, you develop new communication tools that you use while in Alzheimer's World.